aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-concepts/tree-algorithm/_index.md

 ### Q5: Is there a temporary license available for testing purposes?

-A5: Yes, you can obtain a temporary license for testing purposes from [here](https://purchase.aspose.com/temporary-license/).
+A5: Yes, you can obtain a temporary license for testing purposes from [temporary license purchase page](https://purchase.aspose.com/temporary-license/).

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Can I use this approach with an existing large project file?**
 A: Absolutely.
 The Tree Algorithm works on any `Project` instance, regardless of size.